chungl00/roche-assessment/README.md

 # roche-assessment

-This repository includes all deliverables specified in the ADS Programmer Coding Assessment including the following:
+This repository includes all deliverables specified in the ADS Programmer Coding Assessment corresponding to the following:
 1) Question 1: SDTM DS Domain Creation using {sdtm.oak}
 2) Question 2: ADaM ADSL Dataset Creation
 3) Question 3: TLG - Adverse Events Reporting

 Due to time constraints, I did not attempt Question 4.
 However, my general impression is that the LLM capabilities can be very useful for helping structured clinical data become more accessible for clinical professionals.
+Below is a detailed explanation of the repo structure and contents of each folder.

 The folder "question_1" contains the following files:
 - question_1.R: R Script for creating the SDTM Disposition (DS) domain dataset from raw clinical trial data using the {sdtm.oak}